- About Us

 Do you have a cancellation policy?

 When you schedule an initial consultation at any of our offices, we will ask for a credit card to reserve the appointment.
 The $150 reservation fee is non-refundable and will be applied to the cost of your pet's appointment.

-If you reschedule more than 72 hours in advance of your original appointment date, we will apply the reservation fee, which represents approximately half your estimated visit cost, a single time to your new appointment.
+If you reschedule more than 72 hours in advance of your original appointment date, we will apply the reservation fee a single time to your new appointment.
 If an appointment is cancelled or is rescheduled less than 72 hours in advance of the scheduled appointment, the $150 reservation fee will be forfeited and no refund will be given.